FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio upgrade [OPTIONS]

-  The upgrade command checks the version of the latest apio release and
+  The command ‘apio upgrade’ checks for the version of the latest Apio release
-  provide upgrade directions if needed.
+  and provides upgrade directions if necessary.

   Examples:
     apio upgrade